 - (1) The principal amount and ownership detail as shown in the Consolidated Schedules of Investments. - (2) Represents the total amount of interest, fees and dividends credited to income for the portion of the year an investment was included in the Control or Non-Control/Non-Affiliate categories, respectively. - (3) Gross additions include increases in the cost basis of investments resulting from new portfolio investments, follow-on Investments and accrued PIK interest, and the exchange of one or more existing securities for one or more new securities.
 Gross additions also include net increases in unrealized appreciation or net decreases in unrealized depreciation as well as the movement of an existing portfolio company into this category or out of a different category. - (4) Gross reductions include decreases in the cost basis of investment resulting from principal payments or sales and exchanges of one or more existing securities for one or more new securities.
-Gross reductions also include net increases in unrealized depreciation or net decreases in unrealized appreciation as well as the movement of an existing portfolio company out of this category and into a different category. - (5) Coll Materials Group LLC is the successor entity to Nicos Polymers & Grinding, Inc. - (6) Statewide Holdings, Inc. is the successor entity to Traffic Control & Safety Corp. and was formed as part of the reorganization process.
+Gross reductions also include net increases in unrealized depreciation or net decreases in unrealized appreciation as well as the movement of an existing portfolio company out of this category and into a different category.

-Fifth Street Finance Corp. (in thousands, except share and per share amounts, percentages and as otherwise indicated)

-Schedule of Investments in and Advances to Affiliates
+Fifth Street Finance Corp. (in thousands, except share and per share amounts, percentages and as otherwise indicated) Schedule of Investments in and Advances to Affiliates Year ended September 30, 2012